Where we’re at, and where we’re going

 This can be phrased another way.
 Since in we have , any presheaf with transfers will associate to a given correspondence a homomorphism of abelian groups like so

-If this is your first time working with categories of functors (it isn’t if you’ve gotten this far in algebraic geometry) then you may be asking why are we considering a new category, again.
+If this is your first time working with categories of functors (it probably isn’t) then you may be asking why are we considering a new category.
+Again.
 The answer is simple, this one is abelian!
-It isn’t really difficult to show this (or we could refer to 1.6.4 in [Wei]) and comes down to defining the kernel and cokernel of a morphism of presheaves with transfers, say .
-But we can just define these to be, for every object , and similarly replacing by .
+It isn’t that difficult to show this (or we could refer to 1.6.4 in [Wei]) and the proof comes down to defining the kernel and cokernel of a morphism of presheaves with transfers, say .
+But, we can just define the kernel to be, for every object , and similarly define the cokernel replacing by .

-What is less obvious is knowing having enough inejctives and projectives implies
+What is less obvious is knowing that having enough inejctives and projectives implies

 (2.2) Proposition: The category has enough injectives and projectives.